-- 5.50 The PCIFRs assign a role to both the PSR and to trading law bodies in respect of the Article 10(4) obligation on merchants to display information on the cards they do and do not accept. - 5.51 The PCIFRs add Article 10(4) of the IFR to the list of UK legislation which can be enforced under the regime set out in Part 8 of the Enterprise Act 2002 (EA02) by the 'general enforcers', who together are: - the Competition and Markets Authority (CMA) - every local weights and measures authority in Great Britain (often referred to as local authority trading standards services, or LATSS) - the Department for the Economy in Northern Ireland (DfE) - 5.52 We do not intend to undertake our own proactive monitoring activity or to request information or reports from UK merchants about their compliance with Article 10(4).
-However, we may respond to complaints about non-compliance by merchants that are raised with us directly or passed on to us by any of the EA02 general enforcers. - 5.53 The Citizens Advice website has advice for consumers on how to report a merchant to Trading Standards.
-They can also find out their local Trading Standards office from the Trading Standards Institute (TSI) website.
-Any party that wants to complain to us should do so in writing.
-A decision on whether the PSR, CMA, LATSS or DfE, or more than one of these authorities, should work on a given complaint would be made on a case-by-case basis, taking into account the nature of the complaint and the roles and responsibilities of each authority. - 5.54 To ensure we cooperate appropriately with the general enforcers, as required under the PCIFRs, we expect to engage with them through forums including the 'Part 8 EA02 Concurrency Group'.
-We will also engage with the Chartered Trading Standards Institute (CTSI), which has responsibility for producing the majority of education and guidance for businesses about their responsibilities under consumer protection legislation.
+The PCIFRs assign a role to both the PSR and to trading law bodies in respect of the Article 10(4) obligation on merchants to display information on the cards they do and do not accept.

+- The PCIFRs add Article 10(4) of the IFR to the list of EU Directives and Regulations UK legislation which can be enforced under the regime set out in Part 8 of the Enterprise Act 2002 (EA02) by the 'general enforcers', who together are: - the Competition and Markets Authority (CMA) - every local weights and measures authority in Great Britain (often referred to as local authority trading standards services, or LATSS) - the Department for the Economy in Northern Ireland (DfE) - We do not intend to undertake our own proactive monitoring activity or to request information or reports from UK merchants about their compliance with Article 10(4).
+However, we may respond to complaints about non-compliance by merchants that are raised with us directly or passed on to us by any of the EA02 general enforcers. - 5.53 The Citizens Advice website18 has advice for consumers on how to report a merchant to Trading Standards.
+They can also find out their local Trading Standards office from the Trading Standards Institute (TSI) website.19 Any party that wants to complain to us should do so in writing.
+A decision on whether the PSR, CMA, LATSS or DfE, or more than one of these authorities, should work on a given complaint would be made on a case-by-case basis, taking into account the nature of the complaint and the roles and responsibilities of each authority.